5 Ways to Buy Ghibli Museum Tickets

 Pro Tip: To make sure you get the date and time you want, buy tickets the moment they go on sale.

 If you’re unable to get the date/time you want then you’d normally be out of luck.
-Voyagin offers last-minute tickets for the Ghibli Museum.
-This does come at a price however at ¥3,500 ($32 USD) per ticket.
+Klook offers last-minute tickets for the Ghibli Museum.
+This does come at a price compared to the Lawson website.
 With that said, if you’re unable to secure tickets how I listed above, then this is worth considering.

 JCB Travel Agents Overseas